 Council received a list of issues and disputes from the police union.
 It was explained the police did not want to negotiate with council and the borough has to get an arbitrator.
 Council argued a negotiation is a give and take and the police association was coming in demanding everything they wanted.

-The July 12 meeting of the Alburtis Borough Council began with a concern from a borough resident.
+The Sept.
+27 meeting of the Alburtis Borough Council began with a discussion of implementing caller ID in the borough hall.